ZHRhodes/Whaler-api/README.md

 ## Running Locally

-If developing with VSCode, here's a launch.json that will let you run locally within VSCode.
+If developing with VSCode, here's a launch.json that will run Whaler-api locally within VSCode.

 ```{
     "version": "0.2.0",